carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ## When

 The `when` declaration allows you to define a condition that must be verified in order to execute the process.
-This can be any expression that evaluates a boolean value.
+This can be any expression that evaluates a boolean value, true or false.

 It is useful to enable/disable the process execution depending the state of various inputs and parameters.
-For example: fixme fixme better example> also there is an argument about if you should use when or filter the channel, see next episode on operators may used autosome exmaple e.g. chr=channel.of(1..21,'X','Y')
+For example:

 ~~~

-//fix doesn't work
-chr_ch = channel.of(1..21,'X','Y')
+chr_ch = channel.of(1..22,'X','Y')
-params.prot = 'data/prots/*.tfa'
-proteins = Channel.fromPath(params.prot)

 process find {
+  echo true
   input:
-  file fasta from proteins
   val chr from chr_ch

   when:
-  chr % 2 == 0
+  chr <= 21

   script:
   """
-  echo blastp -query $fasta -db nr
+  echo $chr
   """
 }
 ~~~